Watching the News: Towards VideoQA Models that can Read: Experiments

 \section{Experiments}

-In this section, we explain evaluation metrics, and experimental settings and report the results of the experiments.
+In this section, we explain evaluation metrics, and experimental settings and report the results.
 In all the experiments, we use the validation split of the dataset to save the best-performing checkpoints.